thorntail-examples/istio-tracing/README.md

 ### Create and view application traces

-1. Retrieve the URL for the Istio Ingress route, with the below command, and open it in a web browser.
+1. Retrieve the URL for the Istio Ingress Gateway route, with the below command, and open it in a web browser.
     ```
-    echo http://$(oc get route istio-ingress -o jsonpath='{.spec.host}{"\n"}' -n istio-system)/
+    echo http://$(oc get route istio-ingressgateway -o jsonpath='{.spec.host}{"\n"}' -n istio-system)/thorntail-istio-tracing
     ```
 2. The user will be presented with the web page of the Booster
 3. Click the "Invoke" button.
 You should see a "cute" hello message appear in the result box.